Baby Deliveries On Hold At Upstate Hospital After Staff Members Resign Over Vaccine Mandate

 LOWVILLE, N.Y.
 (CBSNewYork) — An upstate New York hospital will stop delivering babies in its maternity unit next week after too many workers resigned over vaccine mandates.

-Officials at Lewis County General Hospital in Lowville say they can’t safely staff the unit and won’t delivery babies until September 24.READ MORE: New York City Public Schools Welcome Students Back For 1st Day Of All In-Person Classes
+Officials at Lewis County General Hospital in Lowville say they can’t safely staff the unit and won’t delivery babies until September 24.READ MORE: U.N.
+Raises Funds For Afghanistan 'Lifeline' As Starvation Looms

-The county health system’s CEO says six employees in the maternity unit resigned rather than get a COVID shot and another seven are undecided.READ MORE: Caught On Video: Woman Kicked Down Escalator At Brooklyn Subway Station
+The county health system’s CEO says six employees in the maternity unit resigned rather than get a COVID shot and another seven are undecided.READ MORE: Met Gala Makes Big Return Following Pandemic Hiatus

 “If we can pause the service and now focus on recruiting nurses who are vaccinated, we will be able to reengage in delivering babies here in Lewis County,” Gerald Cayer said.

-Cayer says 27% of the hospital’s workers are still unvaccinated.MORE NEWS: Met Gala Returns Monday After Pandemic Hiatus
+Cayer says 27% of the hospital’s workers are still unvaccinated.MORE NEWS: Employers Hosting Job Fairs On Long Island In Dash To Hire Workers

 All health care workers in New York State are required to get their first shot by September 27 or face termination.